310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Chiaki awkward %}
 That’s pretty terrifying… I thought you guys were more obedient lately, but you really are a combative group…

 W-Well, either way!
 You need to know what’s going on, right?
-You’re probably tired from your long trip, so let’s head over to the inn ES booked—
+You’re probably tired from your long trip, so let’s head over to the ryokan ES booked—
 {% endbubble %}

 {% bubble Souma v3 %}